8 Legal Clinics That Offer Free Legal Advice in Singapore

 Visit the AWARE website for more information on its legal clinic.

 6. Intellectual property matters: IP Legal Clinic, by the Intellectual Property Office of Singapore

 If you need legal advice on intellectual property matters, consider visiting the IP Legal Clinic organised by the Intellectual Property Office of Singapore (IPOS).

-You can make an appointment at the IPOS website.
+You can make an appointment using this online form.
 When making the appointment, you will need to provide your IP application/registration numbers (if any) and the details of the other party involved.